-All meals, snacks and drinks are supplied from lunch on the first day to lunch on the last.
-Meals are prepared by our in-house chef from fresh, nutritious ingredients and then dehydrated to make them suitable for backcountry travel.
+All meals, snacks, and drinks are supplied from lunch on Day 1 to lunch on Day 6.
+Mountain meals are made from nutritious, healthy ingredients and are cooked and dehydrated in our own kitchen by our chef.
 For guests with dietary restrictions, we are able to modify the program food pack to meet your individual needs.
-As food pricing and preparation for these diets is more costly, we have implemented the following surcharges.
-For vegan, gluten free, lactose free, soy free, nut free or any similar type of single restriction menu requests there will be a $16/day surcharge.
-For a diet requiring any 2 restrictions a $25/day surcharge will apply.
-For any 3 restrictions a $30/day surcharge will apply.
-Vegetarian meals will not be surcharged.
-For more complex diets our kitchen staff will assess the restrictions to inform you if the diet can be accommodated and what surcharge would apply.
+As food pricing and preparation for these diets is more costly, there is a surcharge.
+Our kitchen staff will assess your restrictions to inform you if the diet can be accommodated and what surcharge would apply.
 Vegetarian meals will not be surcharged.

 Accommodation in Canmore before and after the program is not included.
 A variety of accommodation options exist in both Canmore and Banff.
 We recommend that you book your own pre and post-trip accommodations well in advance as all levels of accommodations in the Bow Valley fill quickly.